Stephen A. Hunt, M.D.

 Dr. Stephen Hunt graduated from Yale University in 1996, where he was a four-year letterman and captain of the men’s lacrosse team.
 He then entered medical school at the New York University School of Medicine, where he graduated as a member of the Alpha Omega Alpha Medical Honor Society.
 Next, he completed his residency at New York University's Hospital for Joint Diseases in New York City.
 During residency, he was recognized as a Pfizer Scholar in pain management and was selected as an administrative chief resident.
 After residency, he spent a year in Vail, Colorado, to complete a fellowship in sports medicine at the prestigious Steadman-Hawkins Clinic.
 Recently renamed The Steadman Clinic, the institution is recognized internationally for advancing the care of shoulder, hip, and knee sports injuries through clinical and basic science research as well as for evolving new surgical techniques.

 Throughout his training, he has worked with several professional sports teams, including the New York Mets, the Denver Broncos, the United States Ski Team, and the Alvin Ailey Dance Company.
 In 2008 and 2009, Dr. Hunt was the team physician for Sky Blue Soccer’s W-League team, Jersey Sky Blue.
 He currently serves as a game physician for Ridge High School, Bernards High School, and The Pingry School.
-He also serves as a consultant for the New York Jets.
+He also serves as team orthopedist for the New York Jets.

 Dr. Hunt is board-certified by the American Board of Orthopaedic Surgery and holds a certificate of added qualification in sports medicine.
 His research has been published in such journals as The American Journal of Sports Medicine, the Journal of the American Academy of Orthopaedic Surgeons, Arthroscopy, and the Journal of Trauma.
 Additionally, he has authored several chapters for orthopedic textbooks and given presentations at several orthopedic society meetings, and he recently published an editorial article on hip preservation in Arthroscopy.